-320. ROMAN CULTURE Three or two hours This course is required of all students who expect to teach Latin, and is open to students who have had at least two units of high school Latin.
-In this course such subjects as these will be studied: travel and correspondence; Rome, the Imperial City: the family and the position of women; children and education; religion and philosophy, and so forth.
+- 320. ROMAN CULTURE Three or two hours This course is required of all students who expect to teach Latin, and is open to students who have had at least two units of high school Latin.
+In this course such subjects as these will be studied: travel and correspondence; Rome, the Imperial City; the family and the position of women; children and education; religion and philosophy, and so forth.
 Lectures, text-books, assigned readings, term papers.
-Illustrated with slides.

-327. LATIN GRAMMAR AND WRITING In this course a thorough review of Latin grammar and syntax will be made, and attention will be given to Latin writing.
+Illustrated with slides. - 327.
+LATIN GRAMMAR AND WRITING Two hours In this course a thorough review of Latin grammar and syntax will be made, and attention will be given to Latin writing.
 Parts of Cæsar and Cicero will be carefully studied and reviewed.
 This course and 330m may be offered as a three hour methods course in the department of Education.
-Same as Education 240.

-330m.
-Teachers' Course One hour This course is required of all students who expect to teach Latin, and who seek to obtain a State Teachers' Certificate.
+Same as Education 240. - 330m.
+TEACHERS' COURSE This course is required of all students who expect to teach Latin, and who seek to obtain a State Teachers' Certificate.
 It is open to such only as have had at least twenty semester hours in addition to two units of high school Latin.
-In this course study will be made of the problems and methods of teaching secondary
+In this course study will be made of the problems and methods of teaching secondary mainemancs 101.
+ZZCIJIJIM Three hours 102.
+For those who have had only one year of algebra in high school 102, SOLID GEOMÉTRY Prerequisite: 101 and plane geometry: Three hours 103.
+COLLEGE ALGEBRA Prerequisite: 101.
+Three hours 104.
+PLANE TRIGONOMETRY Prerequisite: 101.
+Three hours 201.
+PLANE ANALYTIC GEOMETRY Prerequisite: 103 and 104 Four hours 202.
+CONTINUATION OF 201 Plane analytic geometry completed and introduct analytic geometry.
+Four hours ion to solid 301.
+Five hours 302.
+INTEGRAL CALCULUS Integral calculus and introduction to differential ed Five hours 303.
+Prerequisite: 301 and 302.
+Three hours 304.
+THEORY OF EQUATIONS Prerequisite: 103, 201, and 202.
+Three hours 307.
+SOLID ANALYZIG CROSSORY Three hours 308.
+STATISTICS Three hours Emphasis on statistical methods.
+Prerequisite: 10 103 is highly desirable.
+1 and 104; 309.
+ASTRONOMY - DESCRIPTIVE A study of the solar system and the sidereal univer- Two hours schools.
+Twenty hours of observation work are required.

-This course will be offered either the first or second semesterto meet the convenience of the students interested.
+This course will be offered either the first or second semester to meet the convenience of the students interested.